nhan-hcmut/Data_structures_and_algorithms/Week_4_Sorting/README_sorting.md

 ---
 # closestKPoints

 Given a list of points on 2-D plane (points[] with n elements) and an integer k.
-Your task in this exercise is to implement the closestKPoints function to find K closest points to the given point (des_point) and print them out.
+Your task in this exercise is to implement the closestKPoints function to find K closest points to the given point (des_point) and print them by ascending order of distances.

 **Prototype** of closestKPoints:
 ```cpp